 How to Make and Cancel an Appointment

-Patient Access can still be used for requesting repeat prescriptions and viewing your medical record.
+Patient Access (along with other providers) can be used for booking some appointments, requesting repeat prescriptions and viewing your medical record.

 Problems booking online appointments?